 1. SHALL generate a SIP INFO request according to rules and procedures of [RFC6086];

-2. SHALL include the Priority header received in the incoming SIP request in the outgoing SIP request;
+2. SHALL include the Priority header received in the incoming SIP request in the outgoing SIP request;and

-3. SHALL NOT include a sip.instance feature tag in the Contact header of the SIP INFO request; and,

-4. SHALL send the SIP INFO request to the SIP/IP Core according to rules and procedures of SIP/IP Core.
+3. SHALL send the SIP INFO request to the SIP/IP Core according to rules and procedures of SIP/IP Core.